Global Symmetries and Effective Potential of 2HDM in Orbit Space: Basis invariant description of global symmetry

 \section{Basis invariant description of global symmetry}

-In this section, we introduce the basis transformations and CP transformations of the Higgs doublets, and the global symmetries of 2HDM potential.
-If a 2HDM potential is invariant under some basis or CP transformations, then it processes the corresponding symmetries.
+The basis and CP transformations of the Higgs doublets and the global symmetries of 2HDM potential in the bilinear notation are originally introduced in Refs.~\cite{THDMbilinear,Ivanov:2006yq,Ivanov:2007de,Nishi:2006tg,Nagel:2004sw,Ivanov:2005hg}.
+Our work is based on their framework, and we give a brief introduction in this section.
+If a 2HDM potential is invariant under some basis or CP transformations, then it possesses the corresponding symmetries.
 The bilinear notation is convenient to discuss these global transformations, because the basis or CP transformations simply corresponds to proper or improper rotations in the 3-dimensional space-like part of the orbit space~\cite{Branco:2011iw,THDMbilinear_CPV,Ivanov:2006yq,Ivanov:2007de}, and we refer this 3-dimensional subspace as $\vec{K}$ space in the following.